-The budget change proposal for civil CMS (V3) replacement has encumbered \$8,499,979 in 2017-18 to fund V3 courts to replace V3, which is in year two of three for the program.
-In April 2018 the Judicial Council decided to eliminate funding V3 from the IMF by July 2020.
+The budget change proposal for civil CMS (V3) replacement encumbered \$500,000 in 2018-19 to fund the courts replacement of V3.
 The Judicial Council and the V3 courts requested and received funding over three years to replace V3 at each court.
-Funds are allocated to the courts via intra-branch agreements based on disbursement milestones for software vendor contracts, consulting, equipment, and temporary project staff.
+Funds are allocated to the courts via intrabranch agreements based on disbursement milestones for software vendor contracts, consulting, equipment, and temporary project staff.